yiisoft/yii-bulma/docs/guide/en/navbar.md

 # Navbar and nav widget

-### [The navbar component](https://bulma.io/documentation/components/navbar/) is a responsive and versatile horizontal navigation bar.
+### [The navbar component](https://bulma.io/documentation/components/navbar/) is a responsive and versatile horizontal navigation bar

 <p align="center">
     </br>